yuede/yuede.github.io/index.md

 # Yuede Ji
 {% include social.html %}

-&nbsp;

 Welcome!
-I’m Yuede Ji, a PhD student in the Department of Electrical and Computer Engineering at the George Washington University.
+I’m Yuede Ji, a PhD student in the [Department of Electrical and Computer Engineering](https://www.ece.gwu.edu) at [The George Washington University](https://www.gwu.edu).
 It's my great honor to be advised by [Prof. H. Howie Huang](https://csl.seas.gwu.edu).
-Prior to joining GWU, I received my B.S., M.S. from College of Computer Science and Technology, Jilin University, advised by [Prof. Qiang Li](http://cs.jlu.edu.cn/?mod=teacher&act=view&id=69).
+Prior to joining GWU, I received my B.E., M.S. from College of Computer Science and Technology, Jilin University, advised by [Prof. Qiang Li](http://cs.jlu.edu.cn/?mod=teacher&act=view&id=69).

 My research interests are mainly in High Performance Computing, Computer and Network Security.
 Currently, I am researching on graph computation and GPU.

-&nbsp;

 ## News
   * Feb-2016:  Our paper "Combating the evasion mechanisms of social bots" is accepted by Computers & Security.